tdauth/dmdf/README.md

 On Windows the project is expected in the directory `F:/Projekte/dmdf`.
 On Windows the release process consists of the following steps:
-* Create the English archive War3Mod.mpq into the directory `mpq\en` in the project folder.
-It consists of the content of the folders `archive` and `archive_en` from the project folder.
-This step could be automated by an MPQ tool in the future.
-* Create the German archive War3Mod.mpq into the directory `mpq\de` in the project folder.
-It consists of the content of the folders `archive` and `archive_de` from the project folder.
-This step could be automated by an MPQ tool in the future.
 * Export the latest object data from the map `maps/Karte 1 - Talras.w3x` and import it into all other maps (if they use custom Doodads, only import the other parts).
 This step could be automated by an MPQ tool in the future.
 * Extract all unmodified map scripts from all maps in the folder `maps` into their corresponding map script folders like the file `maps/Talras/war3map.j`.
 This step could be automated by an MPQ tool in the future.
 * Save ALL maps with the latest object data and code version.
 Use `src/Scripts/savemaps.bat` to save the maps automatically.
 Make sure that the script saves the maps without the "--debug" option for a release.
 Make sure that no syntax errors are shown anymore and it is saved successfully.
 Warning: The script uses the exported map scripts of all maps.
 If they are outdated (files like `maps/Talras/war3map.j`), they have to be extracted from the maps after saving them without the JassHelper enabled.
 * Run the script `src/Scripts/makereleasemaps.bat`.
 This script creates all German release versions of the maps and prepares the English ones.
 * Open the prepared English maps (for example in `maps/releases/Arena/Arena<version>.w3x`) with an MPQ editor and replace the file war3map.wts in the archive by the file from the same directory.
 This step could be automated by an MPQ tool in the future.
 * After having done this for ALL maps run the script `src/Scripts/makeenglishreleasemaps.bat` which creates the English optimized release maps.
-* Import the latest campaign object data ([ObjectDataCampaign.w3o](./maps/ObjectDataCampaign.w3o)) into all optimized campaign release maps in the folder `maps/releases` (for example `TL.w3x`) and save it.
+* Import the latest unit data ([war3map.w3u](./maps/war3map.w3u)) from the campaign object data ([ObjectDataCampaign.w3o](./maps/ObjectDataCampaign.w3o)) into all optimized campaign release maps in the folders `archive_en/Maps/TPoF/Campaign%CAMPAIGN_VERSION%` and `archive_de/Maps/TPoF/Campaign%CAMPAIGN_VERSION%` (for example `TL.w3x`) with the help of an MPQ editor.
 It contains one minor difference for detecting the singleplayer campaign mode during the game.
-TODO is this even possible after optimizing the maps already???
+TODO is this even possible after optimizing the maps already, do the strings still work???
 * Execute the NSIS script `src/Scripts/installer_en.nsi` to create the English installer.
 It includes the development files.
 * Execute the NSIS script `src/Scripts/installer_de.nsi` to create the German installer.
 It includes the development files.